cornholio21/ScrapMultiplier/README.md

 ## Description

 **Scrap Multiplier** is a plugin for Rust that increases the amount of scrap found in crates.
-This plugin allows server administrators to configure a multiplier that scales the amount of scrap dropped from crates, enabling a customizable loot experience.
+This plugin allows server administrators to configure a multiplier that scales the amount of scrap dropped from crates, without touching the loot tables.
 By default, the plugin is set to a multiplier of 1.0, meaning no change to the amount of scrap.
 Adjusting the multiplier in the configuration file will scale the amount of scrap accordingly.

 ## Installation